Arinpe/Capstone/README.md

-# Store
+# Bold Store
 [](https://img.shields.io/badge/Microverse-blueviolet)

-This is part of Microverse program, designed to help student make use of everything that has been learnt in the cause of the curriculunm especially that of HTML AND CSS.
-Made with HTML/CSS by  Adetola Adesuyi
+This is my HTML/Css capstone project in which I built a store that allows for the sale of wristwatches.
+While building it, I learnt how to make use of everything that I learnt in the cause of the curriculum especiall that of HTMl and Css

 ![screenshot](/img/capstone.png)